-Although the Bureau of Meteorology has issued flood warnings in some of these catchments there will be relatively minor inflows into the River Murray system and these will not result in a high flood in the River Murray system as some of the inflows, particularly from the Campaspe River will be attenuated through the Koondrook Forest, which is the second largest River Red Gum forest on the River Murray system.
-Inflows from these rivers are not likely to create a higher peak flow to South Australia but will extend the duration of higher flow along the River Murray.
+Although the Bureau of Meteorology has issued flood warnings in some of these catchments, there will be relatively minor inflows into the River Murray system.
+These will not result in a high flood in the South Australian River Murray system as some of the inflows, particularly from the Campaspe River, will be attenuated through the Koondrook Forest, which is the second-largest River Red Gum forest on the River Murray system.
+Inflows from these rivers will result in an extended duration of higher flows to South Australia.